thoughtindustries/ansible-rethinkdb/README.md

   - include: install-rethinkdb.yml
 ```

-This is designed to run on Ubuntu 14.04 LTS but most likely works on other distros/versions as well.
+This is designed to run on Ubuntu 14.04 LTS within the AWS cloud but most likely works on other distros/versions/clouds as well.
+If nothing else it's a good starting point for your own tasks/plays.

 Pull requests welcome!!